Finitary Simulation of Infinitary $\beta$-Reduction via Taylor Expansion, and Applications: Conclusion

 The question naturally arises whether the converse of \cref{simul:thm:simul_flbi} is also true, that is whether $M \flbi N$ whenever $\Tay(M) \flrst \Tay(N)$.
-Similar issues have been successfully addressed in the setting of algebraic λ-calculus \autocite{Vaux19,Kerinec19}, and we believe such a conservativity result is within reach.
+Similar issues have been successfully addressed in the setting of the algebraic λ-calculus \autocite{Kerinec19,KerinecVaux23}, which suggests such a conservativity result is within reach.